conan-io/docs/ci_tutorial/products_pipeline/single_configuration.rst

 We can see that the new ``game/1.0`` binary incorporates the improvements in ``ai/1.1.0``, and links correctly with the new binary for ``engine/1.0``.

 And this is a basic "products pipeline", we manage to build and test our main products when necessary (recall that ``mapviewer`` wasn't really affected, so no rebuilds were necessary at all).
 In general, a production "products pipeline" will finish uploading the built packages to the repository and running a new promotion to the ``develop`` repo.
-But as this was a very basic and simplify pipeline, let's wait a bit for that, and let's continue with more advanced scenarios.
+But as this was a very basic and simple pipeline, let's wait a bit for that, and let's continue with more advanced scenarios.